-Canon 1D Mark IV versus Canon 1D X Mark II
+Canon 1D Mark IV vs 1DX Mark II

 The Canon EOS-1D Mark IV and the Canon EOS-1D X Mark II are two professional cameras that were revealed to the public, respectively, in October 2009 and February 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 1DX Mark II provides 20 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (1DX Mark II) sensor.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 1DX Mark II provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Canon 1D X Mark II.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is notably larger (8 percent) than the Canon 1D Mark IV.
 Moreover, the 1DX Mark II is markedly heavier (24 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.